odats/rl-generalization/README.md

 `models` - folder with trained agents on AWS instance in Pong environment

+`project_report` - folder with tex file and references

 `DQN_for_Sunblaze_CartPole_(DRE),_openai_baseline` - ipython notebook file with agent in CartPole environment

 `Pong_game_play` - ipython notebook file with agent in Pong environment (uses trained agents)